IanYangChina/IanYangChina.github.io/readme.md

-I'm a research associate (Post Doc) in the School of Engineering at Cardiff University.
+I'm a research associate (postdoc) in the School of Engineering at Cardiff University.
 I'm excited about enabling robots to manipulate real-world objects, rigid or deformable, through learning or non-learning methods.
-I studied deep (hierarchical) reinforcement learning and affordance learning for rigid object grasping and manipulation throughout my PhD years at Cardiff University and received my PhD degree in October, 2023.
+I studied deep (hierarchical) reinforcement learning and affordance learning for rigid object grasping and manipulation as a PhD student at Cardiff University and received the degree in October 2023.
-Now I'm developing methods to simulate and handle real-world deformable objects with differentiable physics.
+Now I'm developing methods to simulate and handle real-world deformable and granular objects.
+I enjoy deeply working on robots, seeing them performing tasks for humans, and of course, understanding why they are not doing the right things!!
-I also devote myself to open-source software development.
+I also devote myself to open-source software development - knowledge should be shared.
-Before my PhD, I received my Bachelor and Master degrees in Mechanical and Industrial Engineering from Guangdong University of Technology in China.
+Before my PhD, I received my Bachelor's and Master's degrees in Mechanical and Industrial Engineering from the Guangdong University of Technology in China.

 #### Reach out!